saulpw/visidata/www/docs/columns.md

     <script type="text/javascript" src="/asciinema-player.js"></script>
 </div>

-###### How to specify batch specify column types for more than one column
+###### How to batch specify column types for more than one column

 1. Press `C` to open the **Columns sheet**.
 2. Press `s` or `t` to select the rows referencing the columns you wish to type.
-3. Type `g` followed by the any of the above typing keystrokes to set the type of all selected columns on the source sheet.
+3. Type `g` followed by the any of the above typing keystrokes to set the type for all selected columns on the source sheet.

 ---